ACAB: Censorship

 In other European countries, there are examples of police action toward people using ACAB in some fashion.
 Brian Stableford's 2009 Exotic Encounters states that "many years ago" during a fad for wearing ACAB shirts, a British youth was arrested for incitement to riot for wearing one, and ineffectively claimed the shirt stood for "All Canadians Are Bastards".
 In January 2011, three Ajax football fans in the Netherlands were fined for wearing T-shirts with the numbers 1312 printed on them.
 On 4 July 2015, a woman in Alicante, Spain, was fined for wearing a T-shirt with the acronym "A.C.A.B." printed on it.
 On 22 May 2016, a 34-year-old woman in Madrid, Spain, was charged under Article 37 of the Citizen Safety Law for carrying a bag displaying the acronym "A.C.A.B." accompanied by the words "All Cats Are Beautiful".
 The charges were dropped 3 days later.
 On 15 September 2017, a man from Karlovac, Croatia posted a photomontage with the message "Fuck da Police A.C.A.B." from his Facebook profile.
 For this, he was later charged with violating the public order and fined €100 by the Misdemeanor Court in Karlovac.
 On 4 April 2019, a 26-year-old ice hockey fan was arrested for wearing a T-shirt that had a numeric version of ACAB, 1312.
 "A.C.A.B." and 1312 are both considered "extremist information" in Belarus.

-However, prosecution on the grounds of ACAB being offensive is not limited to Europe.
+Prosecution on the grounds of ACAB being offensive is not limited to Europe.
 In 2018, a group of Persija Jakarta football fans in Indonesia were arrested for displaying a banner with the message "All Cops Are Bastards" on it during the league match day.